-Evidence shows that mental health and wellbeing programmes in schools, can lead to significant improvements in children's mental health, social and emotional skills which help them adapt more easily to further education, apprenticeships and their prospects as employees and high functioning members of society.
+Improved social and emotional skills which help them adapt more easily to further education, apprenticeships and their prospects as employees.

-I collaborate with schools, academies and colleges who care about creating a culture of positive mental health and wellbeing for their students, Senior Leadership Teams, teachers and supporting staff, so they not only meet the Ofsted requirements, they exceed them, meaning that extended families and communities also benefit long term, by being aware of mental health issues and the importance of addressing them early and proactively using the techniques I teach.
+I collaborate with schools, academies and colleges who care about creating a culture of positive mental health and wellbeing for their students, Senior Leadership Teams, teachers and supporting staff, so they not only meet the Ofsted requirements, they exceed them.

 Ask me about my pre-recorded 30 minute Goal Setting, Resilience and Anxiety busting videos- Available NOW